Cottonseed oil cake futures rise on upbeat demand

 Magazine Archives

-New Delhi, Apr 1 (PTI) Cottonseed oil cake prices rose by Rs 25.5 to Rs 2,338 per quintal in futures trade Monday after tracking positive trend in the domestic market.
-On the National Commodity and Derivatives Exchange, cottonseed oil cake to be delivered in May rose by Rs 25.5, or 1.1 per cent, to Rs 2,338 per quintal with an open interest of 38,070 lots.
-Besides, the rates for the June was up by Rs 26.5, or 1.13 per cent, to Rs 2,372 per quintal.
-PTI ADI SHWSHW
+New Delhi, Jan 2 (PTI) Cottonseed oil cake prices rose by Rs 11 to Rs 1,924 per quintal in futures trade Wednesday after tracking an upbeat trend at the physical markets due to good demand.
+At the National Commodity and Derivatives Exchange, cottonseed oil cake to be delivered in January rose by Rs 11 to Rs 1,924 per quintal, with an open interest of 42,610 lots.
+The rate for the most-traded February was up by Rs 6.5 or 0.33 per cent to Rs 1,947 per quintal.
+PTI ADI ANUANU

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today